raku1089/problem-statments/README.md

 * Find two strings are Anagaram or not. -> Anagram.js

 * Accept string and Capitalize first charecter of each word ->SentanceCapitalize.js

+* Accept string and return count of vowels -> FindVowels.js